cascremers/pdfdiff/README.md

 Purpose and function
 --------------------

-`pdfdiff` takes two PDF files as input files, and generates a textual diff between the two.
+`pdfdiff` takes two arguments, each being the filename of a PDF file, and generates a textual diff between the two.
 It visualises this diff using the first diff-viewer it finds on the system.

 `pdfdiff` relies on `pdftotext` to extract the plaintext from a PDF file.
 However, small changes in the text between two PDF files can make